-Protozoans and the diseases they cause are the subject of Chapter 11.
-These organisms are unicellular and eucaryotic and are classified according to their means of locomotion (FIGURE 2.14).
+Protozoans are unicellular and eucaryotic and are classified according to their means of locomotion (FIGURE 2.14).
 Their energy generation requires the utilization of organic compounds.
 Many diseases, including malaria, sleeping sickness, and amebic dysentery, are caused by protozoans.

 Algae